evainga/buddySearch/README.md

 # wtmbJS
-This is my small repo for the homework of wtmb Javascript course 2019
+This is my little playground for the homework of WTMB Javascript course 2019